A regular exercise session can benefit multiple systems in your body.

 A regular exercise routine is beneficial to more than just our muscles.
 Exercise can increase our strength, but it may also improve our posture, balance, heart health, reduce chronic pain, improve our mental/ cognitive health, and more!
 Performed correctly, a good exercise routine can help increase your mobility and decrease your risk of falling, as well as help you stay healthy.
 Many seniors I work with participate in a daily walking program.
 However there are a few other physical activities that provide important health benefits as well!

 A great exercise session should take some planning.
-Here are some activities that should be included weekly:
+Here are some components that should be included weekly:

 CARDIOVASCULAR EXERCISE– Cardiovascular exercise improves blood flow to increase healing of tissues.
 As well, it decreases pain by releasing pain reducing chemicals in your brain when you exercise.
 If you are limited to your home, you could try marching in place, walking laps through the house or up and down the driveway, or using an exercise machine (bike, treadmill, etc) with good posture of course!
 American Heart Association (2022) recommends 150 minutes per week, but also states that breaking it up into short sessions is still beneficial to your heart and lungs.
 I encourage clients to find a set time(s) of day, use a timer for accuracy, and a list to check it off – for positive feedback and help with developing a habit.